Living / 11 October, 2023 / My Baba

 I first realised our home was housing bed bugs when I found a bug crawling across my son’s bed when I was changing the sheets one evening.
-I’d never seen a bed bug before but I knew straight away what it was.
+I’d never seen a bed bug before, but I knew straight away what it was.
 I was absolutely horrified!
 The thought of something feeding off my young children was unbearable.
-Immediately I hoovered his whole bed, teddies and room and got online in the hope of finding a quick fix, a cure.
+Immediately, I vacuumed his whole bed, teddies and room and got online in the hope of finding a quick fix.

-Thinking we had outsmarted them we went on with our lives, until two weeks later, when I spotted another climbing casually up the children’s bedroom wall at around 6.30pm.
+We got out with our lives, thinking we had outsmarted them when I spotted another climbing up the children’s bedroom wall the very next day.
 I was devastated!
-Just before setting off the second fogger I thought it was time to call a professional to get a little advise.
+Just before setting off the second fogger, I thought it was time to call a professional to get some advice.

-I was told that I needed professional treatment and that using foggers was a big mistake as this causes the bugs to scatter to corners or escape to other rooms within the house.
-I was aghast to find I had probably inadvertently made the problem worse.
+I was told that I needed professional treatment and that using foggers was a big mistake as this caused the bugs to scatter to corners or escape to other rooms within the house.
+I was aghast to find I had made the problem worse.

 I decided I had no choice but to arrange for a professional visit.
-They were very good and sent a lady out to us within three days.
+They sent a lady out to us within three days.
 She couldn’t have arrived soon enough.

-After taking my son’s bed apart the lady found one live bug in the slats at the head end of the bed.
-You could see clear signs there had been more there, by the amount of bed bug poo near to where it was found.
+After taking my son’s bed apart, the lady found one live bug in the slats at the head end of the bed.
+You could see clear signs there had been more there by the amount of bed bug poo near where it was found.

 I was advised that I must not remove anything out of my children’s bedrooms unless it was tied up in bags or shrink-wrapped.
-I was also told that my kids should not go in and out of their room, instead, in the morning they should be stripped before leaving in case they had a bug attached to their bedclothes.
+I was also told that my kids should not go in and out of their rooms.
+Instead, in the morning, they should be stripped before leaving in case they had a bug attached to their bedclothes.

-We were told to wait 14 days without hovering and then carry out a ‘deep clean’ of the room which would mean taking the beds apart and hovering everything at high power and disposing of the hoover bag afterwards.
+We were told to wait 14 days without hovering and then carry out a ‘deep clean’ of the room, which would mean taking the beds apart, vacuuming everything at high power and disposing of the vacuum bag afterwards.

-I had about ten bags of teddy bears and bedding waiting to be washed and I felt the cruellest mother in the world sending my kids to bed each night knowing they were a meal ticket.
+I had about ten bags of teddy bears and bedding waiting to be washed.
+I felt the cruellest mother in the world sending my kids to bed each night, knowing they were a meal ticket.

-One very slow week passed and I began contemplating getting another company in for another treatment to make sure the problem was fixed.
+One very slow week passed, and I began contemplating getting another company in for another treatment.
 I had no confidence in the original company whatsoever.
 The more research I did, the less happy I felt.
-They knew I’d let off a fogger yet they only treated the one room?
-But, after calling around and gaining some prices I felt I needed to see through the 14 days and go from there as alternative treatments were costly.
-And after all, we were supposedly classed as a ‘low infestation’.
+They knew I’d let off a fogger, yet they only treated the one room?
+But, after calling around and gaining some prices, I felt I needed to see through the 14 days and go from there as alternative treatments were costly.
+And after all, we were supposedly classed as a ‘low infestation.’

-Each day I stripped my kids down to their pants and their nappies before letting them leave the room, and their bedroom was off limits during the day.
-One morning my son knocked on my door before I had time to get up and see to him, I opened the door and he was stood there in just his pants, wanting help with the toilet, and not understanding why his mummy made him strip to leave his room to do so.
-My heart spilt into pieces and I wept.
-A four-year-old having no idea why his mummy was being so strange but just getting on with it, with no complaints, adapting to the routine because I said so.
+Each day, I stripped my kids down to their pants and their nappies before letting them leave the room, and their bedroom was off-limits during the day.
+One morning, my son knocked on my door before I had time to get up and see to him.
+I opened the door, and he was standing there in just his pants, wanting help with the toilet and not understanding why his mummy made him strip to leave his room to do so.
+My heart split into pieces, and I wept.
+A four-year-old having no idea why his mummy was being so strange, but with no complaints, just adapting to the routine because I said so.
 I felt near to breaking point.

-The deep clean day came and I sent my kids to my parents and the clean began.
+The deep clean day came, and I sent my kids to my parents, and the cleaning began.
 I thought it would be best to do the whole house in the likely event that they had moved.
-As I was stripping my bedsheets I saw a bug by the headboard.
-It was dead but never the less it was in my room!
-That was it, I decided I had to do something else to try and make sure this was sorted as soon as possible.
+As I was stripping my bedsheets, I saw a bug by the headboard.
+It was dead, but nevertheless, it was in my room!
+That was it.
+I decided I had to do something else to try and make sure this was sorted as soon as possible.
 I called another company and requested a ‘heat treatment’ to be carried out to the whole house.
-The heat treatment involves a specialist company coming out to your house, and heating up each room to 60 degrees for a few hours to completely kill off the bugs, eggs and nymphs.
-This came at a very high price, around £1k, and I had to borrow some money but it was something I had to do for my sanity.
-I was living in a nightmare and I just wanted to wake up!
+The heat treatment involves a specialist company coming out to your house and heating up each room to 60 degrees for a few hours to completely kill off the bugs, eggs and nymphs.
+This came at a very high price, around £1k, and I had to borrow some money, but it was something I had to do for my sanity.
+I was living in a nightmare, and I just wanted to wake up!

-The day they were booked to come we were told to strip all the sheets and take out all electrical or battery operated equipment out of all the rooms that were to be treated as the heat would damage them.
-We had to leave the property all day and take any pets with us too as they would not be able to stand the heat or the chemical treatment they perform after.
+The day they were booked to come, we were told to strip all the sheets and take all electrical or battery-operated equipment out of all the rooms that were to be treated as the heat would damage them.
+We had to leave the property all day and take any pets with us, too as they would not be able to stand the heat or the chemical treatment they perform after.
 We packed up our two cats and put them in a cattery for the first time in their lives.
 Literally, everything about this process was traumatic.

 They were booked in to heat treat the two bedrooms and the living room and then lay chemical poison down (which had to be left for a minimum of four hours until it crystallised).